AP United States Government and Politics: Supreme Court cases

 Starting from 2019 Administration of the Test, the College Board requires students to know 15 Supreme Court cases.
 After the Supreme Court's decision in Dobbs v.
 Jackson Women's Health Organization, Roe v.
 Wade was removed from the required case list.
 The 14 required Supreme Court cases are listed below:

 Foundation Documents

-Same as Supreme Court Cases, the College Board requires students to know 9 Foundation Documents.
-The 9 Documents are listed below:
+College Board requires students to memorize foundational documents.
+The nine documents are listed below:

 Exam

-The Multiple-Choice section is analytical and the Free-Response questions are fairly consistent.
+The Multiple-Choice section is analytical and the Free-Response questions are as follows.